mollysrour/beerapp/README.md

 ```
 This project structure was partially influenced by the [Cookiecutter Data Science project](https://drivendata.github.io/cookiecutter-data-science/).

-## Documentation

-* Open up `docs/build/html/index.html` to see Sphinx documentation docs.
-* See `docs/README.md` for keeping docs up to date with additions to the repository.

 ## Running the application
-### 1. Set up environment

-The `requirements.txt` file contains the packages required to run the model code.
-An environment can be set up in two ways.
-See bottom of README for exploratory data analysis environment setup.

 #### If you do not have pip on your computer: